 We will respond as soon as we can and certainly within 24 hours during the working week.
 So please do contact your link or senior EP directly but contact the admin hub in case they are not available.

 - Continuing to provide a core offer to schools which includes Critical Incident support for those who have experienced bereavement and loss and consultation, guidance, emotional containment and psychoeducational resources

 - School-commissioned work, including telephone consultations for school staff regarding systemic issues, group and individual casework and consultation with families

 We recognise that this is a time of extreme challenge for schools and wish to extend our support and gratitude to you all.

-These Risk Assessments will be updated as necessary as further government guidance is issued and revised versions posted on this page.
+These risk assessment forms will be updated as necessary as further government guidance is issued.
+Revised versions will be posted on this page.

 We have put together some guidance which we hope is helpful at this time.
 Please feel free to share with your school or setting community and contact us with any queries, ideas or requests.